Information? Contact a Physician

 Breast enlargement in men often occurs after the age of 50 and is frequently associated with andropause.
 Andropause causes testosterone levels to drop, which leaves less of the hormone available to balance out the estrogen.
 Increased estrogen production and severe hyperthyroidism can also cause the gynecomastia.
 Enlarged male breasts are more likely to occur in overweight men due to the effects that obesity has on the body.
 Furthermore, weight gain is also a symptom of andropause, so it is not uncommon for a man to experience both concurrently.

 The swollen breasts in men can also be caused or contributed to by external factors like poor diet, estrogen containing herbal products, street drugs, and alcohol.
 Malnutrition, steroids, amphetamines, marijuana and heroin can alter hormone levels and result in gynecomastia.
 The low levels of estrogen (found in plant oils like lavender and tea tree) in certain soaps, shampoos and lotions can lead to enlarged male breasts especially if testosterone levels are depleted by andropause.

 The Solution: Gynecomastia Treatments

-Your BodyLogicMD bioidentical hormone doctor will not only bring your estrogen and testosterone into balance, but he or she will also individualize a nutrition, pharmaceutical grade supplement and fitness plan to eradicate any external causes for your hormone imbalance and gynecomastia.
+Your bioidentical hormone doctor of the BodyLogicMD network will not only bring your estrogen and testosterone into balance, but he or she will also prescribe a nutrition plan, targeted supplement regimen, and other lifestyle changes to eradicate any external causes of your hormone imbalance and gynecomastia.
 It is likely that this gynecomastia treatment will also provide relief from other andropause symptoms such as weight gain and erectile dysfunction.